EricCarrGH/vscode-fastbasic-debugger/readme.md

 On first debug, the extension will prompt to download the FastBasic compiler and a platform specific Atari emulator.
 It will then configure that emulator to work for debugging.
 You can tweak the emulator settings (NTSC vs PAL, Enable Joystick, etc) while it is running.

+**Advanced use:** You can create a custom launch.json to start a customer emulator (e.g. Altirra on Mac for FujiNet development).
+More setup steps are needed.
+See below if desired.

  **If you encounter ISSUES,**  please let me know at: https://forums.atariage.com/topic/351055-fastbasic-debugger-extension-for-vscode/

 ## Features

-* Automatically downloads the latest FastBasic and Atari Emulator (Altirra or AtariMacX) on Windows or Mac
+* Automatically downloads the latest supported FastBasic (4.6) and Atari Emulator (Altirra or AtariMacX) on Windows or Mac
 * Compiles and run or debug in emulator with a single key press
 * Inspect and change variables while debugging
 * See variable value in decimal/hex along with address on hover